mainflux/docs/docs/twins.md

 means of **attribute**.
 Attribute consists of data agent's name, Mainflux channel and subtopic over which it communicates.
-Nota bene: each attribute is uniquely defined by the combination of channel and subtopic and we cannot have two or more attributes with a same channel and subtopic in the same definition .
+Nota bene: each attribute is uniquely defined by the combination of channel and subtopic and we cannot have two or more attributes with the same channel and subtopic in the same definition.

-Attributes has a state persistance flag that determines whether the messages communicated by it's corresponding channel and subtopic trigger the creation of a new twin state.
+Attributes have a state persistence flag that determines whether the messages communicated by its corresponding channel and subtopic trigger the creation of a new twin state.
 Twin states are persisted in the separate collection of the same database.
 Currently, twins service uses the MongoDB.
-InfluxDB support for twins and states persistance is on the roadmap.
+InfluxDB support for twins and states persistence is on the roadmap.

 When we define our digital twin, its JSON representation might look like this: